Evaluate Numerical Expressions - Integers

 - Addition & Subtraction (left to right)

-- Always solve expressions inside brackets/parentheses first
+- Always solve expressions inside brackets or parentheses first

 - When operations have the same priority, solve from left to right